akaliutau/gcp-grimoire/cert/gpa/15_security.md

 In Identity and Access Management (IAM), access is granted through _allow policies_ (aka IAM policies).
 An allow policy is attached to a Google Cloud resource.
 Each allow policy contains a collection of _role bindings_ that associate one or more principals, such as users or service accounts, with an IAM role.

+NOTE: You cannot grant a permission directly to a user—you must grant it by assigning an identity a role.

 # Identity-Aware Proxy (IAP)

 Identity-Aware Proxy (IAP) access policies use access levels and the Identity and Access Management (IAM) Conditions Framework to decide who can get access to GCP resources (Zero-Trust security model).